WTFAcademy/WTF-Ethers/en/04_SendETH/readme.md

   - web
 ---

-# Ethers Quick Start Guide: 4.
+# WTF Ethers: 4.
 Sending ETH
-Recently, I have been relearning `ethers.js` to solidify my understanding and also write a "WTF Ethers Quick Start Guide" for beginners to use.
+Recently, I have been relearning `ethers.js` to solidify my understanding and also write a "# WTF Ethers Guide" for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)